Keeping Your Home Warm & Dry

 There's help available with keeping your home warm and dry.

-As an example of the kind of help some families may be able to get, check the Noho Ᾱhuru website.
-Noho Ᾱhuru is a free service for Auckland families - it aims to support families to have warmer, drier and healthier homes.
+Noho Ᾱhuru is a free service for Auckland families.
+It aims to support families to have warmer, drier and healthier homes.
 One of the team will visit families in their homes and identify any changes that could make the home warmer and drier.
 Noho Ᾱhuru are able to provide support and work alongside eligible families until the whole process is completed.
-Noho Ᾱhuru may be able to help with: insulation, ventilation, WINZ entitlements, emergency grants, budgeting services, curtains, bedding, heating, minor repairs etc. There are other providers in New Zealand - check if there's one in your area.
+Noho Ᾱhuru may be able to help with: insulation, ventilation, WINZ entitlements, emergency grants, budgeting services, curtains, bedding, heating, minor repairs etc. There are other providers in New Zealand.
+Check if there's one in your area.

 Get to know your heating options - Gen Less has advice on choosing heating options for your home.